-At first glance, this is strange because ‹ṣ› is a pharyngealized sound; that is, it is pronounced by creating a simultaneous constriction in the pharynx as the sound is produced in the mouth.
-Compare the plain ‹s> of <sūs› (‘licorice’) and its pharyngealized counterpart ‹ṣ> in <ṣūṣ› (‘chick’).
+At first glance, this is strange because ‹ṣ› is an emphatic sound, meaning it is pronounced by creating a constriction in the back of the mouth (anywhere from the velum to the pharynx) simultaneously as the sound is produced in the mouth.
+Compare the plain ‹s> of ‹sūs› (‘licorice’) and its pharyngealized counterpart ‹ṣ› in ‹ṣūṣ› (‘chick’).
 The latter sounds very like a deep ‹s› but nothing at all like ‹č›.
-This is likely due to the tradition of Iranian languages, such as Sogdian and Pahlavi, to use the Aramaic letter representing <ṣ> for <č>.
-Aramaic speakers would have likely read the letter as <ṣ>, which then was passed on to Arabic speakers.
+This is likely due to the tradition of Iranian languages, such as Sogdian and Pahlavi, to use the Aramaic letter representing ‹ṣ› for ‹č› (in turn due to the fact that ‹ṣ› itself was originally an affricate).
+Aramaic speakers would have likely read the letter as ‹ṣ›, which then was passed on to Arabic speakers.
 There are a number of loanwords that exhibit this change, including the following:

 - Arab. ‹jaṣṣ› ‘plaster, gypsum’ < Pers. ‹gač›